glebnovodran/roam_bench/README.md

 By default, if launched with ```./run.sh``` , it will use 'Native' control method.
 To use another control method, for example Lua, use ```./run.sh -roamprog:lua```

+## Visual Studio / Windows. ##

+Download the [archive](https://glebnovodran.github.io/roam/roam_bench_vs.zip) containing project sources, dependencies (Lua, Wrench, Pint sources and GL headers; QuickJS is excluded from this archive as there are some problem with building it with VS).

+The archive also contains the Visual Studio solution and the project files compatible with VS 2015+.
+When opening the solution with the versions later than VS 2015, it might ask you to update the project - to switch to a later SDK version.

+## How to interpret the benchmark information. ###
 Here is how to interpret the information on the screen:

 1. Control type;